We’re reader-supported. If you make a purchase using our links, we may earn a commission. We only feature brands with values that align with ours.

 Best for: High-fashion sneakers.

-Other considerations: Pricier than other shoe brand recommended.
+Drawbacks: Pricier than other shoe brand recommended.

 Stella McCartney is a completely vegan brand and always has been.
 It’s impressive considering the scale of their operations.